Celebrating Safely: Ringing In the New Year with Your Pets

-In addition, the APCC has seen an increasing number of calls about pets ingesting marijuana as it becomes legalized in more and more states.
-Marijuana in edibles, such as chocolates or brownies, is also becoming more popular—meaning that the drug can be found in a curious pup’s favorite off-limits treats.
+In addition, the APCC has received an increasing number of calls about pets ingesting marijuana as it becomes legalized in more and more states.
+Marijuana in edible form, such as in chocolates or brownies, is also becoming more popular—meaning that the drug can be found by a curious pup seeking off-limits treats.
 Marijuana can cause your pet to become unsteady, sleepy and sensitive to touch, and can cause a decrease in their heart rate and body temperature.
 In rare cases, seizures and death may be possible.
-If you suspect your pet may have ingested marijuana, make sure to contact a veterinarian or the APCC right away, and always be sure to keep any marijuana or marijuana-related products and treats up and away from your pets.
+If you suspect your pet may have ingested marijuana, make sure to contact a veterinarian or the APCC right away, and always be sure to keep any marijuana or marijuana-related products up and away from your pets.

 Be Wary of Fireworks